k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 SetOfSubs {X} ℙ = Σ[ P ∈ Pred X ] (ℙ P)
 ```

-I don't know the usefullness of this to be honest, but for our purposes it seems ok and doesn't look wrong.
+I don't know the usefulness of this to be honest, but for our purposes it seems ok and doesn't look wrong.

 **Set belonging to a Set of Subsets**